 “Are We All Lemmings and Snowflakes?”: a review of Holly Bourne’s novel

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 Writing about mental health and getting it right is tough.
 Writers need to understand and articulate what mentally ill people are feeling and it cannot read like a cliche.
-Readers, whether they … Continue reading
+Readers, whether they have mental health issues or not, are going to see through platitudes, flat characterisations, and overly dramatic writing.
+And just like mental health … Continue reading

 Books I cannot wait to read!